COORDINATORS...

 probably back them up on guitar.
 A special love song can work well

-This music is played as you and your new spouse
+The recessional music is played as you and your new partner

 exit arm in arm.
-The music should be majestic and joyous with a quick
+This music should be majestic and joyous with a quick

 tempo.
 I often play several pieces of music, one after the other.